 An asylum seeker is a person who asks for protection as a refugee but whose case is in the process of consideration.
 A person becomes a refugee when a state or an international agency has acknowledged that this person is fleeing due to persecution or other threats – this acknowledgement is also known as asylum.
 A rejected or failed asylum seeker is a person whose asylum claim has been rejected as a result of the consideration of the case.

-A migrant has left his/her own country voluntarily, most often to work, marry or study.
-But of course there are people who have been forced to leave their home country but still cannot be recognized as refugees.
-They fall outside the categories.
+A migrant has left his/her own country voluntarily, most often to find work, to marry or study.
+But of course, there are people who have been forced to leave their home country but still cannot be recognized as refugees, fx in relation to natural disasters.
+They fall outside the convention categories.